mikailkhan/walertpublic/README.md

 ## Acknowledgements

-- Only for eductional and personal use purposes!
+- Only for educational and personal use purposes!